Multi-Dimensional Knowledge Profiling with Large-Scale Literature Database and Hierarchical Retrieval: Knowledge Profiling Framework

 To systematically analyze the rapidly growing body of AI research literature, we propose a multi-stage knowledge extraction framework that combines automated content mining with LLM-driven semantic analysis.
 First, considering the difficulties in structured output and efficiency when directly using LLMs to analyze PDF files, we employ minerU \cite{wang2024mineru} to convert the collected PDFs into structured Markdown files.
 Subsequently, based on the Markdown file corresponding to each paper, we utilize Deepseek-R1-32B \cite{guo2025deepseek} to conduct multi-dimensional analysis of the papers, including meta information, abstract, research questions, methods, datasets, evaluation metrics, model architecture, contributions, limitations, and future directions.

 It is worth noting that in multi-dimensional content parsing, the topic information of the papers is crucial.
 However, when LLMs process large scale structured data, on the one hand, due to the hallucination problem, LLMs struggle to stably output topic classifications, and on the other hand, the processing speed is limited.
 To address this, we adopt a clustering method similar to BERTopic\cite{grootendorst2022bertopic} for topic clustering of papers.
 The specific process is as follows: first, use text encoder to process the title and abstract of each paper, then perform dimensionality reduction via UMAP\cite{mcinnes2018umap}, and then use HDBSCAN\cite{mcinnes2017hdbscan} for clustering, resulting in more than 300 topic categories distinguished based on semantic similarity.
 Finally, we use ChatGPT-5 to generate topic summaries for each cluster, extract core topic names, and construct a hierarchical logical relationship of topics, forming a multi-dimensional knowledge database, $ResearchDB$, which can be used for subsequent analysis.
+The ResearchDB schema captures five main dimensions (Summary, Technical, Analysis, System, Post-Processed) extracted from full paper texts using LLM-assisted parsing. \cref{tab:Schema} provides the detailed documentation for the key fields in our structured data records.
 Unlike traditional bibliometric methods, this framework relies on semantic understanding rather than mere keywords, enabling the discovery of emerging or previously underexplored research topics, and finally obtaining the following information:

 \begin{itemize} \item \textbf{Info}: Extracts metadata including title, authors, conference, year, citations, topics, abstract, paper link, enabling macro-level analyses of research output, impact, and institutional distribution. \item \textbf{Summary}: Captures the core content, including research problem, keywords, abstract, and contributions, supporting the identification of emerging topics and cross-task trends. \item \textbf{Technical}: Extracts model architectures, datasets, evaluation metrics, and training strategies, allowing the study of methodological evolution and dataset usage patterns. \item \textbf{Analysis}: Summarizes novelty, positioning, limitations, and future work, facilitating the discovery of research gaps, bottlenecks, and potential directions. \item \textbf{System}: Records GPU, computational resources, enabling insights into the resource demands of different approaches and trends in large-scale model development. \end{itemize}